privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/guides/troubleshooting.md

 ### Case `AssertionError`

-This could happen when you run `prove` in the `contracts` package, or run `genProofs` in the `cli` package.
+This could happen when you run `prove` in the `contracts` package, or run `generateProofs` in the `cli` package.
 If your log looks like the following, there are two possible reasons:

 1. If your MACI keypair for the coordinator was generated based on a previous version, it may have been generated incorrectly due to a breaking change in a third-party package (`zk-kit/eddsa-poseidon`).
 Please generate a new pair and run the whole process again.
 2. The provided private key is unmatched to the public key which deployed the poll, you will need to input the correct private key.